Captain Serious isn't playing around

 "Why I got picked ahead of those guys based on performance this year, I'm not sure," Toews said at the time.

-A few days later, Toews broke out for four points in a 4-2 win over the Vancover Canucks.
-And despite being bumped down to a line with youngsters Ryan Hartman and Richard Panik -- after playing most of the season with Hossa, a likely future Hall of Famer by his side -- Toews shined in the second half, regularly making high-level offense plays again.
+A few days later, Toews broke out for four points in a 4-2 win over the Vancouver Canucks.
+And despite having rookies Ryan Hartman and Nick Schmaltz and the unproven Richard Panik rotating through his line, Toews shined in the second half.

 "He didn't have a big playoffs numbers-wise, but was a great leader," Lemieux said.
 "He was physical, he was being used against the other team's top players.
 Toews didn't have the numbers compared to Kane, but he played a big role."